 Capital is at risk: At Goji risk is defined as the probability of obtaining a different and typically negative outcome to the one anticipated.
-Investing in the Bond involves the risk of GNL, or its subsidiaries becoming insolvent.
+Investing in the Bond involves the risk of Goji Investment Holdings Limited (“GIHL”), or its subsidiaries becoming insolvent.
 Should this happen you may lose some or all of your initial investment and lose some or all of any outstanding or future expected interest payments.
 Although Goji has comprehensive controls in place, it is important you understand that such a risk exists.

 Bondholders will have interests in different portfolios of loans.
-If one portfolio underperforms so that GNL is unable to repay the subscription amount to relevant Bondholders, this could affect GNL’s solvency and other bondholders whose portfolios achieve a return in excess of the subscription amount.
+If one portfolio underperforms so that GIHL is unable to repay the subscription amount to relevant Bondholders, this could affect GIHL’s solvency and other bondholders whose portfolios achieve a return in excess of the subscription amount.
 To mitigate insolvency risk, GIHL does not engage in any other activity than bond issuance and bondholders are given a charge against the loans in their portfolio, so they would rank ahead of other bondholders claiming against GIHL assets upon insolvency.

 The Financial Services Compensation Scheme is a fund of last resort to cover any claims you might have against a firm that is in default.
-The FSCS does not cover investment performance of the Bond, but it does cover up to £50,000 of any liability that Goji or Sapia may owe eligible investors in the event of either party’s insolvency.
-It also covers the insolvency of the bank holding Sapia’s client money account (where investor money is held pending investment into a bond), by up to £75,000 per investor.
+The FSCS does not cover investment performance of the Bond, but it does cover up to £50,000 of any liability that Goji may owe eligible investors in the event of its insolvency.
+It also covers the insolvency of the bank holding client money account (where investor money is held pending investment into a bond), by up to £75,000 per investor

 For more detail on the FSCS and their eligibility criteria, visit their website: